Slow Cooker Split Pea Soup

 - Cut up one cup each of chopped carrots, celery, and onion and add to the soup.

-- Let the soup cook 8 hours low (or you can cook about 4 hours on high.)
+- Let the soup cook 8 hours on low (or you can cook about 4 hours on high.)

 - Check the soup part way through the cooking time if you’re home and add a little water if soup seems too thick after the split peas have disintegrated.